 This time next week it’ll be David Hockney’s 83rd birthday, so how better to celebrate it than checking out a London-based exhibition, featuring some of his work … soon to launch.

-Running at the Zebra One Gallery from 9th July til 23rd July, it will feature a series of extraordinary etchings of gay lovers – illustrating the sensual poetry by CP Cavafy, among other remarkable works by the artist.
+Running at the Zebra One Gallery (which, you could say, we’re fans of) from 9th July till 23rd July, it will feature a series of extraordinary etchings of gay lovers – illustrating the sensual poetry by CP Cavafy, among other remarkable works by the artist.
 The work is part of a series of lithographs that the artist made for Cavafy’s book, Illustrations for Fourteen Poems, featuring his American and British friends and celebrating gay love.

-The #Experientialist has learnt that despite Hockney having a string of lovers, his muse for these works was none other than his manager Gregory Evans, whom he had a ten year relationship with in the Seventies.
-Evans continues – til this day – to manage the David Hockney Studio, overseeing the artist’s archives.
+The #Experientialist has learnt that despite Hockney having a string of lovers, his muse for these works was none other than his manager Gregory Evans, whom he had a ten-year relationship with in the Seventies.
+Evans continues – till this day – to manage the David Hockney Studio, overseeing the artist’s archives.

 Photography courtesy of Zebra One Gallery